densify-quick-start/helm-optimize-resources/README.md

 # Helm Optimize Resource Plugin

 ### Introduction
-This is a helmV3 plugin to optimize your container resources (CPU/Memory Requests/Limits) by injecting optimal specifications, extracted from your choice of a parameter repository whenever helm is called to install or upgrade a chart.
+This is a helmV3 plugin to optimize your container resources (CPU/Memory Requests/Limits) by injecting optimal specifications, extracted from an external parameter repository whenever helm is called to install or upgrade a chart.
+AWS Parameter Store is currently supported.

 When the plugin is utilized, the following operations are completed **in the specified order as needed** on each container within your helm application stack.
 1) Implement optimal specifications found in the parameter repository.